arg0naut91/neatRanges/README.md

   - `fmt` defines the format.
 By default, it uses `%Y-%m-%d` for dates, and `%Y-%m-%d %H:%M:%OS` for timestamps.
-If your ranges are in another format, you need to modify that accordingly.
+If your ranges are in another format, you need to modify that accordingly;

+  - `groups` argument is optional.

 <!-- end list -->